joelcarlson/joelcarlson.github.io/_posts/2015-08-18-CentreScale.md

 </tbody>
 </table>

-As previously stated, we are only going to use the five variables with the highest standard deviation (and alcohol, because hey, we're talking about wine!).
+There are 13 variables in the data, but we are going to use only the 5 with the highest standard deviation, since this is for demonstration purposes, not pure predictive accuracy.
+Although Alcohol is not in the top 5, we are going to use it as well (because hey, we're talking about wine!)

 ##A bit of intuition